 Who else feels that Valentine’s Day has become too commercial?
 Hands?
 Anyone?
 Well, I do, which is why my hubby and I often go handmade for our Valentine’s Day gifts.
 Today I’m joining some of my fellow Canadian bloggers to bring you DIY inspiration for injecting some handmade style into this lovey-dovey holiday.
 If there’s one thing that we Canucks know, (you know, other than hockey and universal health care) it’s COLD WEATHER, so I thought it would be nice to make a few DIY hand warmers as a little Valentine’s Day gift.
+These are really easy to make in case you are looking for great beginner sewing projects!

 Today’s hop is hosted by Jo-Anna of A Pretty Life in the Suburbs.
 Jo-Anna blogs from Calgary, Alberta, and she has lots of great home decor, recipes, and DIY projects on her site.
 Stick around to the end of this post to visit all the other lovely participants’ blogs!